-Hydrated iron oxide is the principle coloring agent in yellow ochers.
-This color is based on the natural mineral goethite associated with varying proportions of other minerals such as clay, chalk and silica.
+Rublev Colours Italian Dark Ocher is hydrated iron oxide—the principal coloring agent in ochers.
+This color is based on the natural mineral goethite associated with varying proportions of other minerals such as clay, chalk, and silica.
 They differ from other ochers in that they contain water.
-In other words, the iron to which they owe their color is hydrated iron oxide.
-Natural yellow ochers are semi-opaque, absolutely permanent and have good covering power.
+In other words, the iron they owe their color is hydrated iron oxide.
+Natural yellow ochers are semi-opaque, permanent, and have good covering power.

 Composition and Permanence

 |Safety Information:||No acute or known chronic health hazards are associated with this product's anticipated use (most chemicals are not thoroughly tested for chronic toxicity).
 Protect yourself against potentially unknown chronic hazards of this and other chemical products by keeping them out of your body.
 Do this by avoiding ingestion, excessive skin contact, and inhaling spraying mists, sanding dust, and vapors from heating.
 Conforms to ASTM D-4236|

 For a detailed explanation of the terms in the table above, please visit Composition and Permanence.

 Some separation of pigment and oil may occur in Rublev Colours Artist Oils and is a natural process when no wax or stabilizers are added to paint to prevent this from occurring.

 All images of color swatches on this website are only approximations of the actual color of the oil paint.
 We have carefully matched the color in these pictures on calibrated color monitors to the actual color.
 However, your results may vary because of the wide variance in color monitors.

 Color Swatch Note: The color swatch was created with a thick application (left side) of color and a tint (right side) made with equal parts of color and titanium white and applied on acrylic primed cotton canvas.